avioli/uni_links/uni_links/README.md

 ### Initial Link (Uri)

 Same as the `getInitialLink`, but converted to a `Uri`.

+NOTE: You should handle this very early in your app's life and _handle_ it only once.

 ```dart
     // Uri parsing may fail, so we use a try/catch FormatException.